Alvania tumida

 Alvania tumida is a species of small sea snail, a marine gastropod mollusk or micromollusk in the family Rissoidae.

 Taxonomy

-This and other Western American species were attributed to Alvinia Monterosato, 1884, following Keen (1971); nevertheless it is not proved to be more related to the Mediterranean type species Alvania weinkauffi Weinkauff, 1868 than to other Alvania s.l. and is therefore retained in Alvania.
+This and other Western American species were attributed to Alvinia Monterosato, 1884, following Keen (1971); nevertheless it is not proved to be more related to the Mediterranean type species Alvania weinkauffi Weinkauff, 1868 than to other Alvania sensu lato and is therefore retained in Alvania.

 Description

 The length of the shell attains 1.2 mm, its diameter 0.7 mm.